 Areas of counselling I deal with

-I usually charge £50 per session, but concessions can be made on specific cases.
+I apply a sliding fee scale starting at £50 per session.
 Sessions last 50 minutes.
 An initial 20 minutes assessment will be made over the phone (free of charge) to briefly discuss reasons for seeking therapy and desired outcome of therapeutic work.

 If sessions are cancelled and not rebooked, clients will be asked to pay their fee.
 Sessions should be possibly rebooked on the same week.